AmazingTaiwo/BAN6420_PROJ/README.md

 ### 4. Run the Application
-To run the Flask development server, er have hosted the flaskapp on EC2 instance on AWS (ec2-13-49-68-37.eu-north-1.compute.amazonaws.com).
+To run the Flask development server, we have hosted the flaskapp (index.html, flaskapp.py) on EC2 instance on AWS (ec2-13-49-68-37.eu-north-1.compute.amazonaws.com).

  - We have already started the flask app with below on AWS
   - python flaskapp.py